-Realistically, all you need to start a blog is a smartphone, laptop of some description and wifi!
+You might think you need a lots of blogging & vlogging equipment to start, but realistically, all you need to start is a smartphone, laptop of some description and wifi!
 However, having some equipment can make the whole process a lot easier and transform the quality of your content.
 If I had a pound for every time somebody asked me how I started my blog, my youtube channel and what equipment I use, I’d have.. well, only about 100 quid to be fair! – Still, for a blog that hasn’t yet celebrated it’s one year anniversary, that’s quite a lot!

 Technically, I started my blog back in March this year as that’s when my first post went up, however I’d decided to start blogging about 6 months before that.
 I spent a few months faffing around(!) ‘researching equipment’ I may potentially need and I had my list ready in time for Black Friday – the perfect time for buying camera equipment.
 I also had a list of other little bits to hand just in case anybody asked what I wanted for Christmas! ..By that I mean memory cards and spare batteries, as oppose to a DSLR!